mado8/employee-tracker/README.md

-# employee-tracker
+# Employee Tracker
-A employee tracker to input individuals into a prompt and generate an HTML with their information.
+A employee tracker to input individuals into a prompt and generate an HTML with their information using node.js.

 ## Description
 This application is a tool to keep track of employees, and to make important information pertaining to their role accessible for easy access.
 This app can generate an html with employee information upon answering a series of questions in the terminal.